![]() |

 rem *

-rem * This set of programs illustrates the use a COBOL program to read
+rem * This set of programs illustrates the use of COBOL programs to read

-rem * a column-oriented, ASCII.Text file and create a comma-delimited
+rem * a column-oriented, ASCII/Text file with a Fixed-Field-Length (FFL)

 rem *